 Reef and deep sea fishing are available as well.
 Near shore you will find barracuda and a variety of grouper and snapper.
 Lurking offshore are bonito, dolphin, king fish, yellow-fin and blue-fin tuna, Wahoo and white and blue marlin.

 First discovered by Gil Drake and A.J.
 McClane in the 1950s, Deep Water Cay has been recognized by well-traveled anglers as one of the premier bonefishing locations in the world.
-Anglers who visit Deep Water Cay can add their names to the Who’s Who of shallow water angling history such as Ted Williams, Joe Brooks, Curt Gowdy, Lefty Kreh and many other contemporary celebrities.
+Anglers who visit Deep Water Cay on Grand Bahama Island can add their names to the Who’s Who of shallow water angling history such as Ted Williams, Joe Brooks, Curt Gowdy, Lefty Kreh and many other contemporary celebrities.

-Deep Water Cay is so uncomplicated to get to.
+Deep Water Cay Club Bahamas is very simple to get to.
 You take a direct flight from many cities in the United States to Ft.
 Lauderdale , then a 40 minute jump over to Freeport.
 From the airport, it is a comfortable taxi and short boat ride away.
 That’s it right there.
 There is no need for a charter flight, no need to spend the night anywhere.
 Also, there are not any specific transfer days at the lodge, so you can arrive on any day of the week and visit for as many days you wish.